b7w/limited-fm/docs/index.rst

     Limited is a web base file manager.
 Developed to make file sharing easier.
     With simple interface without a lot of js.
 With multiple file upload.
-    It also permissions and separate file libs.
+    It is also granular permissions and separate file libs.

     *Open source, BSD license*